Last year, my business earned $505,813.50. It feels incredibly awkward for me to say that (as in, pants down walking around downtown kind of awkward).

 About my online classes

-I have spent the last 3 years building up my online photography classes business.
-I now have 8 online photography classes available.
+I have spent the last 3 years building up my online classes business.
+I now have online courses available.

 Here’s how I do my classes: Each class is made up of 30 videos.
 So students watch a 10-minute video lesson every day for a month.
 While the videos are available to the students forever, they only have 30 days of instructor access.
 I give my students UNLIMITED access to me.
 They can email me, call me, Skype me, send in photos to get a critique, etc.

 So while the $267,000 from online classes is amazing, it doesn’t come easy.
-It means I’ve created 44 HOURS of professionally-produced photography tutorials and I spend UNTOLD hours working individually with my students.
+It means I’ve created 44 HOURS of professionally-produced tutorials and I spend UNTOLD hours working individually with my students.
 Most internet marketers are NOT willing to do that.
 They just want to create a simple downloadable product and call it a day.
 I’m putting in the time with each and every student, and while it’s quite taxing, it is also rewarding.
-And, I could talk about photography all day long, so it’s fine with me 🙂

 About my eBooks